 For the non-human, animate world, the environment is interconnected; the parts are the whole.
 This Deep Ecology mentality has been ingrained in me since my first camping trip at three months old.
-Now, years later, the tent remains my second home.
-Stints spent in the natural landscape are a life source for me.
+Years later, stints spent in nature remain a life source for me.
 Each time, I re-experience this interdependence, renewing my commitment to the natural world.
 In our climate of environmental uncertainty, representing and rekindling this reciprocity is what drives my work.